thilan-tran/nexus/README.md

       name: 'color',
       id: 'greyscale'
     },
-    option: options.greyscale, // the specific option to set (enum or constant)
+    option: options.greyscale, // the specific option to set with setOption (enum or constant)
     init: false // the initial value ('checked' for radio / checkboxes, or 'value' otherwise) },
   ... // rest of options